wilsonmar/oss-perf/network-mon.md

 <a id="Alternatives">
 ## Alternatives</a>
 Wireshark is an open source program that comes with its own UI.
+It analyzes more application layer protocols than Packetbeat.

+[7:03] into the intro video: a table sumarizes what Packetbeat does that WireShark and Tcpdump does not:

+ * Real-time analytics
+ * Correlate request-response
+ * controlled storage & web UI

 The offering from  Dyn.com.